 "The location must be entirely rural—in the country, detached from external society, not convenient to any town or place of rendezvous—in the midst of forests, fields, and gardens, salubrious air, pure water—diversified scenery, of hill and valley, limpid brooks and meandering streams of rapid flowing waters."

-Wilson had studied under James Renwick, Jr., architect for the fanciful Smithsonian Institution, a building that shares many attributes with its counterpart at Bethany.
+Wilson had studied under James Renwick, Jr., the architect for the fanciful Smithsonian Institution, a building that shares many attributes with its counterpart at Bethany.
 Both are built on a long axis, and when viewed from the front are principally symmetrical, though in both cases symmetry is interrupted by a whimsical combination of towers and rooflines.

 These may best be illustrated in the design of the central tower at Bethany as viewed from the front of the building.
 The tower is principally symmetrical, though a tall octagonal turret ascends along its flank, intruding whimsically on the balance.

-The placement of such a central tower at Old Main is a hallmark of the style as defined by architect Charles Klauder, who coined the term "Collegiate Gothic" in 1929 is his book "College Architecture in America."
+The placement of such a central tower at Old Main is a hallmark of the style, as defined by architect Charles Klauder, who coined the term "Collegiate Gothic" in 1929 is his book "College Architecture in America."

 Other hallmarks of the collegiate style include a tall central section at the building's axis flanked by wings of connected sections.
-Old Main's Gothic details, which have been transformed by brick construction, include buttresses, steeply sloped rooves, and stonework finials, parapets, and tracery windows.
+Old Main's Gothic details—which have been transformed by the brick construction—include buttresses, steeply sloped rooves, and stonework finials, parapets, and tracery windows.

 Regardless of one's religious inclinations, I think that the building is likely to impress and inspire a reverence.
 It invites us to contemplate the academic and yet thrill at the soaring purposes of the divine as realized in its lofty towers.

-Visitors are welcome to wander the grounds and the building, much of which is accessible year round, though be sure to call the college to announce your visit at 304- 829-7000.
+Visitors are welcome to wander the grounds and the building, much of which is accessible year-round, though be sure to call the college to announce your visit at 304- 829-7000.